rkruk/Ubuntu-Nginx-PHP5-fpm-Varnish/README.md

 <i>Additionally, I've added my 'reasonable speed' and efficiency optimizations for small (to medium) size servers (256mb to 2gb processor + 256mb to 3gb RAM).</i> <br>

-<i>This instructions are 100% compatible with Ubuntu (tested on 13.04, 13.10, 14.04, 14.10 and 15.04), Debian (testing line)- but most of the work flow after carefully reading can be adapted to any Linux web server installation scenario.</i> <br>
+<i>This instructions are 100% compatible with Ubuntu (tested from 13.04 to 18.04.1), Debian (testing line)- but most of the workflow after carefully reading can be adapted to any Linux web server installation scenario.</i> <br>
 <br>